 Here, we offer a bit of information on four street designs you may have seen being constructed in North Carolina towns and communities.
 And we offer information on what you can do if your property lies in the NCDOT’s crosshairs when building these new street designs.

 Superstreets are designed primarily to try to eliminate the dangers of left turns at intersections.
 Their construction has been proven to result in significantly faster travel times and a reduced percentage of drivers involved in accidents.

-Superstreets have been shown to be so effective in reducing accidents and improving travel time that five of them were incorporated as a part of recent upgrades of U.S. 17 near Wilmington.
+Superstreets have been shown to be so effective in reducing accidents and improving travel time that five of them were incorporated as a part of the U.S. 17 upgrades near Wilmington.

 Unfortunately, for some business owners on the path of a street that is redesigned as a superstreet, the drawbacks can be significant.
 Some customers may no longer want to make that U-turn to go visit the business or store.

 Yet someone’s property often has to be taken to make room for these new complete streets.
-With over 25 combined years of experience, our eminent domain attorneys have been able to work with landowners to help them try to get paid for the highest and best use of the property being taken.
+Our eminent domain attorneys have been working with landowners since 2012 to help them try to get paid for the highest and best use of the property being taken.

-No. Roundabouts and traffic circles are not synonymous – although they do serve similar purposes.
+Many people think roundabouts and traffic circles are the same, but that’s not the case – although they do serve similar purposes.
 Roundabouts and traffic circles are commonly mistaken as the same thing because of their identical circular shape, but they have very distinct differences.